SirGFM/SirGFM.github.io/src/games.md

 $insert_game_list(games)

-\* **Note:** I only wronte "complete" because I consider any game in this page, one way or another, as complete... even the most broken ones...
+\* **Note:** I only wrote "complete" because I consider any game in this page, one way or another, as complete (even the most broken ones).

 $end_content